sach1t/dispatch/README.md

 - `F6` re-indexes everything

-Stuff that needs to be done
+Stuff that doesn't work yet
 -------------------------------------
 - Indexes should be updated automatically without having to press `F6`
 - Loading data from plugins and populating the cache should be done asynchronously